-The idea is simple – to have only one version of the Windows 10, having components that are entirely modular.
-This will stop the OS from having different variants, but based on same core aspects, and yet having differences.
+The idea is simple – to have only one version of Windows 10, with entirely modular components.
+This will stop the OS from having different variants based on the same core aspects and yet having differences.
 This is where the company is on a sorting process, providing an organized vibe in its internal developments, which isn’t new.

 Thus, features or components can be swiped away or added according to device necessity.
-This will lead the OS for being fully customized to the machine.
+This will lead the OS to be fully customized to the machine.
 This also checks that OS is perfectly streamlined without any unnecessary bloat.

 Andromeda OS starts with Mobiles